JonesZi/odin-styledLandingpage/README.md

 As I do not have a current business, I am building a template for a future landingpage.

+Disclaimer: Not Responsive at this point.
+Build for the big screen. d

 Image Credit:
 Pexels.com, Paul Loh